(A) True, it can be overwhelming to write an introduction first without knowing where the content is headed.

 It is absolutely true that effective writers write the body of the article first and save writing the introduction and conclusion for last.
 Introductions should be written last because you have no idea on which direction your content is going to progress.
 Once, you are happy with the body of the article you can write the introduction based on the flow of content in the body.

-This question is a part of the HubSpot Content Marketing Exam.
-You can get all the updated answers to this exam in our HubSpot Content Marketing Certification Exam Answers page.
+This question is a part of the HubSpot Content Marketing Exam and the HubSpot Digital Marketing Exam.
+You can get all the updated answers to both exams on our HubSpot Content Marketing Certification Exam Answers page and HubSpot Digital Marketing Certification Exam Answers page.